hdetering/discomark/README.md

 ## Citation

-If you use DiscoMark in you research, please cite
+If you use DiscoMark in you research, please cite:

 Detering H, Rutschmann S, Simon S, Fredslund J, Monaghan MT (2016) DiscoMark: Nuclear marker discovery from orthologous sequences using low coverage genome data. *BioRxiv* **047282** doi: 10.1101/047282